The Story of the ISA : How tax-free saving has evolved in the UK

-As the Individual Savings Account (ISA) celebrated its 25th anniversary on 6 April 2024, we take a look at its journey so far and the success it has brought in terms of democratising investment in the UK and, more importantly, generating wealth for millions of savers.
+The Individual Savings Account (ISA) celebrated its 25th anniversary in 2024 and continues to be popular with investors.
+We take a look at its journey so far and the success it has brought in terms of democratising investment in the UK and, more importantly, generating wealth for millions of savers.

 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.